OriolAbril/gsoc2019/final_work_submission.md

 However, we should also check whether or not this model of random variables generates samples compatible with the observations.
 This can help in detecting model limitations and finding ways to improve it.
 One of the algorithms available for model checking is Leave-One-Out Probability Integral Transform (LOO-PIT) which also adds concepts from cross validation to model checking.
-I added this algorithm to ArviZ along with plots to interpretate it.
+This algorithm was added to ArviZ along with plots to interpretate it.

-* I implemented the calculation of LOO-PIT values in ArviZ using `az.loo_pit`.
+* Calculation of LOO-PIT values was implemented in ArviZ using new stats function `az.loo_pit`.
 This function is extremely versatile and allows to combine data form InferenceData objects with array or DataArray inputs.
-As LOO-PIT uses also concepts from LOO information criterion, the same defaults for dimension order and names are used.
+As LOO-PIT uses also concepts from LOO information criterion, the defaults used for dimension order and names are the ones defined by the work in information criteria section.
-* I created `az.plot_loo_pit` to plot and interpretate LOO-PIT values.
+* A new plotting function `az.plot_loo_pit` was also added to plot and interpretate LOO-PIT values.
 It has two ways of showing LOO-PIT values, either plotting its kernel density estimate or plotting the difference between the empirical cumulative density function of LOO-PIT values and the exact cumulative density function of a uniform random variable.
-* I also created `az.apply_test_function` which eases the application of Bayesian test functions on InferenceData objects.
+* Another stats function `az.apply_test_function` which eases the application of Bayesian test functions on InferenceData objects was also written.
 This function however, as its docs explain, is generally slower than using xarray or numpy vectorized calculations.
 This function is still relevant and useful for two main reasons.
 The first is because it also uses `wrap_xarray_ufunc` and can then ease parallelization of test functions calculations.
 The second reason is that having this function in ArviZ docs is a reminder that test functions can be useful by themselves and that any test function can be used to perform LOO-PIT checks on its results (see [this thread](https://discourse.mc-stan.org/t/loo-pit-algorithm-applicability/9245) for details).

 #### PRs in this caterory